Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 - Nausea or vomiting

 These do not list all potential symptoms, which may appear two to 14 days after exposure to the virus.
-However, even with the Delta variant circulating throughout the United States, symptoms haven’t changed drastically since the beginning of the pandemic.
+However, even with the Omicron variant circulating throughout the United States, according to the CDC, symptoms haven’t changed drastically since the beginning of the pandemic.

 “Generally, symptoms have been similar with Delta variant versus other variants,” says Dr. Ramirez.
 “Fever, cough, loss of smell or taste, shortness of breath, fatigue and malaise are still common symptoms.
 Headache, runny nose, sinus pressure, sore throat, body aches, nausea and diarrhea are also frequently reported.”